`If this thing boomerangs’: Second wave of infections feared

 Britain, with over 30,000 dead, the second-highest death toll in the world behind the U.S., plans to extend its lockdown but has begun recruiting 18,000 people to trace contacts of those infected.

-Johnson reported from Seattle.
+Charlton reported from Paris and Blake from Bangkok.
 Associated Press journalists around the world contributed to this report.